Hadoop – How To Build A Work Flow Using Oozie

 Capture 15 Maven is used to build the APPLICATION bundle and it is assumed that maven is installed on your path.

 Cmd # mvn package

-The maven assemble plug-in is used to generate a .tax. gz file which contains all of the work flow and configuration files in the required layout:
+The maven assembles plug-in is used to generate a .tax. gz file which contains all of the workflow and configuration files in the required layout:

 To deploy the coordinator job, run the following command: